 Fly into and out of Amsterdam, taking a train both to the start and from the finish of the tour.
 You can also fly into Amsterdam and out of Brussels for this tour.

-DAY 1: We meet at 2:00pm onboard our boat, the Sarah, docked in the wonderful city of Amsterdam.
+DAY 1: We meet at 1:30pm onboard our boat, the Lena Maria, docked in the wonderful city of Amsterdam.
 Try to arrive a day or two early so you can visit the Anne Frank House, the Van Gogh museum, or the Rijksmuseum full of paintings by Rembrandt and Vermeer.
 You’ll see more bicycles in this city than you’ve probably ever seen in your life!

-Our barge, the Sarah, holds 20 guests.
-Most cabins have two beds and every room has its own bathroom.
+Our barge has 12 cabins.
+Each room has two beds and its own bathroom.
 After introductions to the crew and a quick bike fitting, we'll motor to the small town of Weesp on the banks of the Vecht River.
 We'll stretch our legs with a short ride through this charming town.
 Then we'll enjoy our first dinner together on the barge.
-0 miles.
+9 miles.

 DAY 2: After breakfast, we begin our cycling along the river, riding past beautiful mansions originally constructed during the 17th century by wealthy merchant families from Amsterdam.
 We’ll stop at a Dutch cheese farm where cheese is still produced the same way it was centuries ago.

 We'll see many windmills this week and learn about the crucial role they played in the history and prosperity of the country.
 Today, hidden turbines have replaced the windmills' usefulness, but they stand as a constant reminder that much of the Netherlands would be under water if the water weren't constantly being displaced.

 We'll meet our barge in the city of Utrecht, home to the largest university in the Netherlands, and sail to Vianen, our stop for the night.
 28 miles.